shamsaraj/ezqsar/README.md

   Important note: It depends on four packages: caret, fingerprint, leaps and rcdk.

-to test the installation try:
+To test the installation try:
 > example (ezqsar_f)

 It can be installed by one of the following methods in R: